Pintle: Use

-Pintle/gudgeon sets have many applications, for example: in sailing to hold the rudder onto the boat; in transportation a pincer-type device clamps through a lunette ring on the tongue of a trailer; in controllable solid rocket motors a plug moves into and out of the motor throat to control thrust.
+Pintle/gudgeon sets have many applications, for example in sailing, to hold the rudder onto the boat; in transportation, in which a pincer-type device clamps through a lunette ring on the tongue of a trailer; and in controllable solid rocket motors, in which a plug moves into and out of the motor throat to control thrust.

 In electrical cubicle manufacture, a pintle hinge is a hinge with fixed and moving parts.
-The hinge has a pin "pintle" and can be both external and internal.
-The most common type consists of three parts.
-One part on the body of the cubicle, one part on the door and the third part is the pintle.
+The hinge has a pin—the pintle—which can be both external and internal.
+The most common type consists of three parts, one part on the body of the cubicle, one part on the door, and the third being the pintle.

 In transportation, a pintle hitch is a type of tow hitch that uses a tow ring configuration to secure to a hook or a ball combination for the purpose of towing an unpowered vehicle.

 As a weapon mount, a pintle mount is used with machine guns as the mounting hardware that mates the machine gun to a vehicle or tripod.
 Essentially, the pintle is a bracket with a cylindrical bottom and a cradle for the gun on top; the cylindrical bottom fits into a hole in the tripod while the cradle holds the gun.

 In furniture, a pintle is usually fitted to a caster; the pintle is then inserted into a base, fixing the caster to that base.